 To qualify, you must:

-- have one of the following conditions or remarks printed on your study permit:
+- have the following conditions or remarks (or something similar) printed on your study permit:

 - “May work 20 hours/week off campus or full time during regular breaks if R186(V) conditions are met”